 Import and export are the two terms which are used frequently in trade.
 Trade is a branch of commerce which deals with the sales of goods and exchange or transfer of products and services between countries or in cities.
 Trade that takes place between two nations or takes place out of the boundaries of a country, then the trade is referred to as external trade.
 On the other hand, if a trade takes place between the two cities of a state or within the boundaries of a country, then it is called internal trade or retail trade or wholesales trade.

-The main difference between import and export is that while importing a country buys goods or services from another country and export means a country sells its goods and services to another country.
+The main difference between import and export is that while importing a country buys good or services from another country and export means a country sells its product and services to another country.

 In this article, you will learn what import is, what is export, and what are the critical differences between import and export.